 What Baby Skin Care Products Does Your Newborn Need?

-Medically Reviewed by Amita Shroff, MD on November 30, 2022
+Medically Reviewed by Dan Brennan, MD on August 07, 2024

 2 min read

-Newborn baby skin care is a delicate matter.
-In the early months, as your baby's immune system develops, you'll want to use the mildest cleansers and the smallest bit of lotion.
+Newborn baby skin care is a delicate matter and most infants have sensitive skin.
+You'll want to use the mildest cleansers and the smallest bit of lotion.
 But when dry skin, eczema, and diaper rash appear, it's time to treat those problems.
 Talk to your pediatrician about when to start using those products.

-Your newborn needs dye-free, fragrance-free baby skin care products.
+Your newborn may respond better to dye-free, fragrance-free baby skin care products.
 If there's a newborn in your family, here are a few tips before you start shopping:

 • Read labels carefully.
 Baby skin care products that contain dyes, fragrances, and chemicals can irritate a baby's skin and breathing.